 Vomiting, the active expulsion of food from the stomach, evolved partially as a defense mechanism in response to a dog’s scavenger nature.
 As you have probably observed, dogs will see something and eat it to find out if it’s edible.
 If it’s not, their body throws it back out the same way it came in.
 This is an unpleasant but harmless and effective defense against eating things they shouldn’t be consuming.
 While vomiting is not a specific disease or a diagnosis in and of itself, it is a clinical sign that can occur with many diseases or conditions.

 Puppy vomit, while most of the time harmless, can be a sign of serious and even life-threatening illness so it pays to understand the full range of causes and implications.
-Here’s what you need to know to keep your puppy healthy and happy.

 How Serious is Vomiting in Puppies?